 5 Ways to Preserve Senior Independence

-There are some key areas in which you can encourage senior independence, lower fall risks, and maintain a senior’s ability to remain independent and safe in their own home.
+Having a conversation about change in lifestyle can be difficult, but it doesn’t have to be!
+Here are five key areas in which you can encourage or maintain a senior’s ability to remain independent and safe in their own home.

 To further improve the household environment and assist independent living, you may consider subscribing to the JFS Homemaker service.
 Since 1975, the Homemaker program has provided in-home housekeeping and transportation assistance for disabled or older adults.
 CLICK HERE to learn more about the Homemaker program.